Moonshine.jl: a Julia package for genome-scale model-based ancestral recombination graph inference: Appendix

 \subsection{Unrestricted Recombination-and-Recoalescence events}

-\pkg{Moonshine} has the capability to sample two kinds of RR events: restricted and unrestricted.
+\pkg{Moonshine} has the capability to generate two kinds of RR events: restricted and unrestricted.
 Unrestricted events, the subject of this section, have a distribution designed to closely match that of the CWR.
-Restricted recombination events are sampled to reduce the total number of mutation events on an ARG; these will be discussed at length in the next section.
+Restricted recombination events are designed to reduce the total number of mutation events on an ARG; these will be discussed at length in the next section.